Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Results and Discussion

 For $rh=$ 50\%, the droplet effloresces before falling to the ground for all ambient temperatures presented in Fig.~\ref{efflorescence}b).
 That means efflorescence affects airborne virus transmission over the temperatures studied here.
-The difference between the falling and efflorescence time minimizes for 0~°C, in which the efflorescence time is 20 seconds and the falling time is 31 seconds, and increases with increasing ambient temperature.
+The difference between the falling and efflorescence time minimizes for 0~°C, in which the efflorescence time is 20 seconds and the falling time is 31 seconds and increases with increasing ambient temperature.

 Next, Fig.~\ref{infect} analysis the droplets' traveling distance in conjunction with the contained virus' infectivity and virus load.
 Figures~\ref{infect}a) and b) plot the distance a droplet of an initial diameter of 75~µm travels in different ambients.
-Additionally, it plots the infectivity of the virus after 5 minutes of exposure to the respective ambient, as reported by Oswin et al. \cite{Oswin2021}.
-As discussed above, dry and warm ambient results in faster evaporation, faster shrinkage, and longer travel distances (cf.~Fig.~\ref{travel_het}).
+Additionally, it plots the infectivity of the mouse hepatitis virus (MHV) after 5 minutes of exposure to the respective ambient, as reported by Oswin et al. \cite{Oswin2021}.
+The mouse hepatitis virus (MHV), an extensively studied animal coronavirus, belongs to the Betacoronavirus genus.
+This genus also includes SARS-CoV-2.
+The shared classification of MHV and SARS-CoV-2 offers an opportunity to gain valuable insights by studying MHV in relation to SARS-CoV-2 \cite{Oliveira}.
+MHV's infectivity was reported to reduce to 53\% in two minutes being imposed to the environment at $rh$ = 50\% and $T_{\textup{amb}}$ = 21~°C. On the other hand, droplets of 75 ~µm suspend for much longer than 2 minutes.
+Therefore, a decrease in infectivity is relevant to the transmission risk of droplets with an initial size of 75~µm considered here.
+It is important to highlight that in our assessment of the transmission risk, we assumed the virus's infectivity to decrease promptly.
+This assumption is justified by observing that the rate of infectivity decline in MHV exhibits a sharp drop within the initial seconds.

-Even though the traveling distance increases with decreasing humidity, the virus infectivity does not.
-Contrary, the virus infectivity decreases to 40\% of its initial value when the humidity is 40\%.
-Thus, although the droplets travel large distances, the transmission risk may reduce since the virus becomes less infectious.

-When $rh \geq 80$, the virus infectivity is higher, around 60\%.
-But for this humidity, the droplet travels 3.8~m.
+As seen in Fig.~\ref{infect}a, even though the traveling distance increases with decreasing humidity, the infectivity of MHV does not.
+Contrary, the MHV' infectivity decreases to 40\% of its initial value when the humidity is 40\%.
+When $rh \geq 80$, the infectivity of MHV is higher, around 60\%.
+However, for this humidity, the droplet travels 3.8~m.
 Thus, the virus is more infectious in high humidities, but the droplet that carries the virus can not stay airborne and travel long distances.

-As regards the ambient temperature, the virus is most infectious at 10~°C. The infectivity drops rapidly below $rh=$~40\% as the ambient temperature increases to 20~°C. The droplet at 10~°C and 20~°C travel 26.7~m and 45.8~m, respectively.
+As regards the ambient temperature (Fig.~\ref{infect}b), the MHV is most infectious at 10~°C. The infectivity drops rapidly below $rh=$~40\% as the ambient temperature increases to 20~°C. The droplet at 10~°C and 20~°C travel 26.7~m and 45.8~m, respectively.
 As the temperature rises to 30~°C, the infectivity rises above 40\%, and droplets travel 57.77~m.